hello-jason/middleman-bss/README.md

 ---

-Dele*te everything above after initializing a project, and keep the content below as decent starting documentation for your project.*
+*Delete everything above after initializing a project, and keep the content below as decent starting documentation for your project.*

 ---